cosmoscout/csp-user-study/README.md

 SPDX-License-Identifier: CC-BY-4.0
  -->

-# User Studies for CosmoScout VR
+# User Studies Plugin for CosmoScout VR

-A CosmoScout VR plugin which allows for Pre-programmed scenarios, to study 6-DoF-Movement in VR.
+This CosmoScout VR plugin draws a series of checkpoints at predefined locations in space.
+The user can navigate from checkpoint to checkpoint and fulfil various tasks at each checkpoint.
+There are checkpoints for measuring the body sway of the user or checkpoints which ask the user for a cyber-sickness rating on the fast-motion sickness scale.
+The plugin has been used for the following paper:

+> S. Schneegans, M. Zeumer, J. Gilg, and A. Gerndt, "CosmoScout VR: A Modular 3D Solar System Based on SPICE", 2022 IEEE Aerospace Conference (AERO), 2022. https://doi.org/10.1109/AERO53065.2022.9843488

 ## Configuration

 This plugin can be enabled with the following configuration in your `settings.json`.
-The given values present a basic scenario:
+You can leave the `stages` and `otherScenarios` arrays empty at first, they can be filled using the recording functionality of the plugin.

 ```json
 {